 Hen of the woods or maitakes.
 A loose bundle of black jagged thin edges almost reminiscent of a pine come, they join at the base to form a thick milky white core of stems.
 Found at the base of trees and on the ground.
 They are slightly crunchy, with a distinctive, strong, woodsy character.
 Foraged and cultivated moderately expensive.

 Matsutake.
-Revered in Japan, the "pine mushrooms" are agonizingly difficult to find in pine forests.
+Revered in Japan, the “pine mushrooms” are agonizingly difficult to find in pine forests.
 Before their caps open to form umbrellas, the stems are disproportionately thick and long, phallic enough to make a shy Japanese girl cover her mouth and giggle.
-They can grow aup to 8" across the top.
+They can grow aup to 8″ across the top.
 They are firm and vaguely reminiscent of cinnamon.
-They can be found on the US West Coast, and Czarnecki calls them his favorites.
+They can be found in the US, and many experts call them their favorites.
 Foraged.
 Very expensive.